Fire academy course offerings:

 OSU-OKC offers three fire academies per year.

-- The first daytime academy is held during the Spring semester and typically begins in the third week of January and ends in May.
+The first daytime academy is held during the Spring semester and typically begins the fourth week of January and ends in mid-May.

-- The second daytime academy is held during the Summer semester and typically begins in the first week of June and ends in mid-August.
+The second daytime academy is held during the Summer semester and typically begins the third week of May and ends in July.

-- The third daytime academy is held during the Fall semester and typically begins in the fourth week of August and ends in December.
+The third daytime academy is held during the Fall semester and typically begins the fourth week of August and ends in mid-December.

 Fire academy options:

-The student has the option of enrolling in only the fire classes in a 14-week daytime fire academy session or enrolling in the combination 16-week Fire & EMT daytime academy.
+The student has the option of enrolling in a 14-week daytime fire academy session.

 Certificate and Degree program: